The best RV bedding we have found is the RV Superbag.

 What is more important than a good night's sleep in your RV?
 Not a lot.

-Some people use old fashioned sleeping bags.
+Some people use old-fashioned sleeping bags.
 Some throw down mattress pads and use fitted sheets and blankets.

 For Jennifer and me, the system we found at the start of our RV Lifestyle back in 2012 is what we still use today.
 For us, it's the best RV bedding solution we have found.

 Also, let me say I have absolutely no connection to the company that makes them.
 They are not a sponsor or advertiser.
 We are not an affiliate.
-We are customers, who paid full price years ago.
+We are customers who paid full price years ago.

 But of all the RV questions we get week after week, folks keep asking us what is the best RV bedding we've found.

 I wrote the first version of this article in 2012.
-But today. after all these years, this is still what we use and recommend.
+But today, after all these years, this is still what we use and recommend.
 I've updated this article to reflect our cumulative experience with the RV bedding system that basically consists of comfy cotton sheets and a quality comforter.

-What is the RV Superbag?
+What Is an RV Superbag?

 In warm weather, there's a summer-weight comforter on top, with the winter weight comforter on the bottom, serving as a sort of mattress pad.